The Difference: Yakisoba vs Soba vs Ramen vs Udon vs Somen

 Flavors

-Also, almost any food material can be prepared for Ramen, but Char-siu (roast pork slices), Menma (seasoned bamboo shoots), thinly sliced scallions, and Naruto (fish cake) are the basics especially for Shoyu Ramen.
+Also, almost any food is usable in Ramen.
+But Shoyu Ramen typically comes with Char-siu (roast pork), Menma (seasoned bamboo shoots), thinly sliced scallions, and Naruto (fish cake).

-Many Japanese like to eat Shoyu Ramen with pepper or Kosho, and the soy sauce ramen is typically garnished with dry sheets of nori (seaweed).
+Many people like to eat Shoyu Ramen with pepper or Kosho and garnish it with dry sheets of Nori (seaweed).

 (Back)